Holistic Politics: Multi-Dimensional Solutions for Political Problems

 - Effective welfare system ideas – in science fiction and the Old Testament.

 Welcome to the world of Holistic Politics, where we cross lines, invade echo chambers, relish irony and unearth forgotten solutions to many of the world’s problems.
-It as starts with mastering multi-dimensional thinking.
+It starts with mastering multi-dimensional thinking.

 Freedom vs. Equality

-Most democracies divide into parties of the Left and Right, each advancing a set of values and deprecating the values the other side.
+Most democracies divide into parties of the Left and Right, each advancing a set of values and deprecating the values of the other side.
 In between, we have moderates who help provide a mix of each, but such compromises are often ugly and inefficient.
 Opportunities are overlooked.

 The Left and Right are so divided that they cannot even agree on what they are fighting over!
 According to the Left, the Left-Right spectrum is: